dotnet/android/Documentation/guides/BuildProcess.md

     command-line options to pass to the **aapt2 compile** command when processing Android assets and resources.

+    Added in Xamarin.Android 9.1.

 -   **AndroidAapt2LinkExtraArgs** &ndash; Specifies additional
     command-line options to pass to the **aapt2 link** command when processing Android assets and resources.

+    Added in Xamarin.Android 9.1.

 <a name="Signing_Properties" />

 ### Signing Properties